• Sites’ Purpose

 By Ed Meese and Kelly Shackelford – The left was able for decades to get through the courts, including the Supreme Court, what it couldn’t get through Congress.
 Today, however, liberals are trying to subvert the legitimacy of the Supreme Court because it contains a majority of justices committed to the Constitution and the rule of law.
 Suddenly, instead of repeatedly approving the left’s agenda, the federal judiciary has become one of its greatest impediments.
 Believing they can no longer win at the court, progressives now want to change the rules of the game.
 Rather than improving their legal arguments and strategy, they are attacking the referees.
 Read More

-Filed Under: Articles, Culture and Ideology, Politics, Political Parties, Election Regulations
+Filed Under: (B) Constitutional Issues, Federalism, Federal Agencies and Administrative Law, (B) Culture and Ideology, (B) Politics, Political Parties, Election Regulations, Articles

 By Jason L. Riley - January 11, 2023